jroth01/TransposeJS/README.md

 in which C3 = the MIDI note 60.

 In this convention, MIDI octave numbers range from from -2 to 8.
-An octave below middle C is therefore denoted as C2.
+An octave below middle C is therefore C2, and so on.

 ### Shifting Individual Notes